TrenchBroom/TrenchBroom/app/resources/documentation/manual/index.md

 **Current Versions**

-TrenchBroom currently supports game config versions 3 through 6.
+TrenchBroom currently supports game config versions 7 through 8.

 **Version History**

+* Version 8
+  - Remove texture format configuration and just keep a list of extensions to search for.
+* Version 7
+  - Replace texture package configuration with a root path.
+Removes the distinction between file and directory based texture configurations.
 * Version 6
   - Adds the optional `setDefaultProperties` key to the entity configuration.
 * Version 5